- Home

 In the summer of 1955 3H was closed as construction crews took out the wall between 3H and 3F to create the first color studio inside Radio City.
 The new studio was to become 3K and with a double debut, both Studio 3K and Howdy Doody went to live color the afternoon of September 12, 1955.

-Today, 3K is used by MSNBC and is the home to most of their hosts after 7PM, including Chris Hayes, and Lawrence O’Donnell.
-There is more on the photos, so click through!
+Today, 3K is mostly used by WNBC, NBC News and others.
 Enjoy, and there is more to come on 3H. -Bobby Ellerbee

 September 11, 1967…”The Carol Burnett Show” Debuts on CBS